Artwork by Amy Thurling,The Cottage School, Grade 6, Youth Speak Out 2021.

 This year’s theme encourages all Australians to be a voice for reconciliation in tangible ways in our everyday lives – where we live, work and socialise.
 Young people across lutruwita/Trouwunna (Tasmania) can do this by entering Youth Speak Out.

-2022’s theme was Be Brave.
-Make Change.
-It was a call to action.
+2023’s theme was Be a Voice for Generations.
+For the work of generations past, and the benefit of future generations, act today for a more just, equitable and reconciled country for all.
 We are seeing more people speaking up, speaking the truth, asking the hard questions, seeing the hard facts, and informing themselves about issues affecting Aboriginal and Torres Strait Islander peoples.

 Our Youth Speak Out initiative was suggested by Margaret Reynolds, herself a former Federal Minister, to give students a voice or a space to express their thoughts and ideas around Reconciliation.

 Students are invited to Hobart to present their pieces, meet the Premier and ministers and the Governor at Parliament and Government Houses, respectively.

 This day takes place late in Term 3 when the Parliament is in session and students are able to view actions that make up our democratic process.

 This year Reconciliation Tasmania will select an individual piece of artwork to feature on our annual report, website, and advertising materials.